grisha/grisha.github.com/source/_posts/2015-03-28-on-time-series.markdown

 Cassandras of this world were born.
-What is really happening here is that TS happens to be yet another thing that requires the difficult to deal with "big data" infrastructure and reiterates the need for an easy-to-setup horizontally scalable database.
+What is really happening here is that TS happens to be yet another thing that requires the difficult to deal with "big data" infrastructure and reiterates the need for an easy-to-setup horizontally scalable database (which PostgreSQL isn't).

-The only thing that is certain here is that we can expect more "Big Data" stuff as we inch closer to the Internet of Things being a reality.
-Perhaps this need will finally result in PostgreSQL natively supporting clustering.

 ## The backfill problem